 I would encourage anyone, regardless of age to pursue a career as a celebrant.
 It’s extremely rewarding and requires a vast array of skills and strengths.

-Could you share what is and has it been like being a curly guy?
+Could you share what is and has been like being a curly haired guy?

-How do you suggest we bridge these gaps (if any) for curly guys like you?
+How do you suggest we bridge these gaps (if any) for curly haired guys like you?

 Help educate parents to teach kids how to manage curls.

-If you could give any advice to your young self, what would that be?
+If you could give any advice to your younger self, what would that be?

 Stop brushing your hair.
-Get a good products and let the hair go free.
+Get a good product and let the hair go free.

 And lastly, what is your curly hair routine?